uoscompsci/PRISONER/doc/tutorials.distribute.rst

 others can reproduce your experiment.
 The scenarios we discuss here are based on our own experience in conducting and distributing experiments, and should not be considered the final word.
-Ultimately, you should choose whichever workflow suits you, and please share your own recommendations with us and the community via GitHub.
+Ultimately, you should choose whichever workflow suits you, and please share your own recommendations with us and `the community via GitHub <https://github.com/uoscompsci/PRISONER>`_.
 We will update this document with alternative distribution strategies which emerge.